-If you are looking for a no-frills chain collar at a very affordable price, the Coastal Pet Chain Collar is a great choice.
-It works well and will help make it much easier to train your dog to walk properly
+If you are looking for a no-frills chain collar at a very affordable price, this is a great choice.

 There weren’t many complaints about the Coastal Pet Chain Collar.
 However, a few dog owners experienced sizing problems, so always be sure to measure your dog’s neck carefully before ordering.

 2. Herm Sprenger Fur Saver Heavy Dog Training Collar

 About: The Herm Sprenger Fur Saver features a slightly different design than traditional chain collars.
 Instead of using a large number of short chain links, which often catch the fur of long-haired breeds, the Fur Saver uses a small number of very large links to provide a collar that works well, without tangling Fido’s hair.